-Before you decide to cash out a serious amount of cash for a puppy, you have to make sure you actually get what you paid for.
+Before you decide to cash out a serious amount of cash for a puppy, you have to make sure you get what you paid for.

 This means finding a reputable breeder that stands behind his dogs and whose pups are healthy and without any hidden genetic issues.

 This can turn out to be much more complicated than it sounds.

 There are many “breeders” who, for example, already own an Irish Terrier female, and want to make some quick profit by selling the litter.

 However, the problem is that they don’t have experience in breeding and don’t pay attention to the temperament of the male they are breeding their female with.